roaldnefs/awesome-prometheus/README.md

 * [How To Query Prometheus on Ubuntu 14.04 Part 1](https://www.digitalocean.com/community/tutorials/how-to-query-prometheus-on-ubuntu-14-04-part-1) - Part 1 of 2 in the series _How To Query Prometheus on Ubuntu 14.04_.
 * [How To Query Prometheus on Ubuntu 14.04 Part 2](https://www.digitalocean.com/community/tutorials/how-to-query-prometheus-on-ubuntu-14-04-part-2) - Part 2 in the series _How To Query Prometheus on Ubuntu 14.04_.
 * [How To Add a Prometheus Dashboard to Grafana ](https://www.digitalocean.com/community/tutorials/how-to-add-a-prometheus-dashboard-to-grafana) - Walkthrough on how to add a Prometheus dashboard to Grafana.
+* [Instructions and example code for a Prometheus workshop](https://github.com/juliusv/prometheus_workshop) - Instructions and example code for a Prometheus workshop by Julius Volz.

 ## Videos